IEEEBerkeley/hope-www/labs/firmware.rst

 Does the LED on your LaunchPad blink?

-With help from the `datasheet <http://www.ti.com/lit/gpn/msp430f5529>`_, write down answers to the following questions for checkoff:
+With help from the datasheet and user guide, write down answers to the following questions for checkoff:

 #.
 What is a watchdog timer?
 What is ``WDTCTL``?
 Why is ``WDTCTL`` set to the
    bitwise-or (OR) of ``WDTPW`` and ``WDTHOLD``?